petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vm-gen-1.md

 Gen1 to Trusted launch VM upgrade is **NOT** supported if Gen1 VM is configured with:

-- **Production workloads**: The preview feature should only be used for testing, evaluation, and feedback.
-Production workloads aren't recommended.
 - **Operating system**: Windows Server 2016, Azure Linux, Debian, and any other operating system not listed under [Trusted launch supported operating system (OS) version](trusted-launch.md#operating-systems-supported).
 For *Windows Server 2016 only*, workaround is to [update the Guest OS to Windows Server 2019 or 2022](windows-in-place-upgrade.md#perform-in-place-upgrade-to-windows-server-2016-2019-or-2022).
 - **VM size**: Gen1 VM configured with VM size not listed under [Trusted launch supported size families](trusted-launch.md#virtual-machines-sizes).
 As workaround, update the VM size to Trusted launch supported VM size family.
 - **Azure Backup**: Gen1 VM configured with Azure Backup using *Standard policy*.
 As workaround, [migrate Gen1 VM backups from Standard to Enhanced policy](/azure/backup/backup-azure-vm-migrate-enhanced-policy).